Vasudev2007/UGP-1-Scoliosis-Project/Phase-1 Pipeline/Codes/Readme.md

-All the modular codes are here which are utilized in main_script.py in the Phase-1 Pipeline folder
+All the modular codes are here which are utilized in main_script.py in the Phase-1 Pipeline.